kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 An init container can be used to copy files from an image to a shared volume using shell commands.
 This volume can be made accessible to all containers in the pod.

-An OCI VolumeSource eliminates the need for a shell and an init container by allowing the direct mounting of OCI images as volumes, making it easier to modularize.
+An OCI VolumeSource eliminates the need for a shell and an init container by allowing the direct mounting of OCI objects as volumes, making it easier to modularize.
 For example, in the case of LLMs and model-servers, it is useful to package them in separate images, so various models can plug into the same model-server image.
 An OCI VolumeSource not only simplifies file copying but also allows container native distribution, authentication, and version control for files.